ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 defined as the log entry that triggered step 5.1, or the log entry identified in step 7.

-If the Transparency Log is deployed in Third-Party Auditing mode and a binary ladder was provided from any non-distinguished log entry, the user MUST verify that `auditor_start_pos` is less than or equal to the leftmost such log entry.

 # Greatest-Version Search